mindsdb/mindsdb-docs-old/mindsdb-docs/docs/installation/docker.md

 docker run hello-world
 ```

 You should see the `Hello from Docker!` message displayed.
+If not, check the [get started](https://www.docker.com/get-started) documentation.

 ### Run MindsDB container